Configuration Guide

 LLview generates a hierarchy of views for your benchmarks:

 - Global Overview Page: Lists all configured benchmarks.
-Columns include Name, First Run Date, Last Run Date, Total Data Points, and the Status of the most recent run.
+Columns include Name, First Run Date, Last Run Date, and Counts (Total vs. Valid).

 - Benchmark Detail Page: Shows the summary table and graphs for a specific benchmark.